 “The day of the Lord” is a Bible phrase referring to Jesus Christ’s Second Coming.
 Each of us, having been born again by repentance and faith in Jesus Christ, is commanded to “live holy and godly lives.”
 This doesn't just happen automatically because we are born-again Christians.
 No!
 Our carnal nature, our “flesh,” works nonstop against us, in an attempt to lead us into sinful lifestyles contrary to God’s holiness.

-The solution?
+God's solution?
 Take full advantage of the power of God’s Word, God’s indwelling Holy Spirit, and God’s grace to help you live a life of holiness that will please God, rather than pleasing your flesh.
 This takes daily, dedicated effort.
 That’s why the apostle Peter charged us to “make every effort to be found spotless, blameless, and at peace with Him.”
 How holy and godly should sincere, God-honoring believers aim to be?
 The apostle Paul answered that clearly when by the Holy Spirit he wrote that each born-again believer, each new creation in Christ (2 Corinthians 5:17), is “to put on the new self, created to be like God in true righteousness and holiness” (Ephesians 4:24).
 This is worthy of our every effort daily, in light of the upcoming “day of the Lord” and the prospect of the redeemed spending eternity with the Lord.

 God loves unity among His faithful people (Psalm 133:1).
 But unfortunately we often see bickering and conflict among Christians.
-Certain groups of Christians vehemently oppose, even reject, other Christians for holding differing doctrines — Calvinists and Arminians, infant baptizers and immersion baptizers, Pentecostals and non- or anti-Pentecostals, and many more such distinctions based on doctrine or practices.
+Certain groups of Christians vehemently oppose, even reject, other Christians for holding differing doctrines — Calvinists and Arminians, infant baptizers and full-immersion-in-water baptizers, Pentecostals and non- or anti-Pentecostals, and many more such distinctions based on doctrine or practices.

 I believe fervently that God does want us to come into unity in our knowledge of His Word, the Bible.
 But in our present, fallible mortal state, we haven’t yet succeeded in attaining that praiseworthy goal in the 20 centuries since Christ walked the earth.
 We shouldn’t stop pursuing that biblical unity, because there is for the faithful a yet-to-be realized, Scriptural promise of us “all reach[ing] unity in the faith” (Ephesians 4:13).